The Credentialing Office is open:

 - Appointment is required.
 Timely arrival is expected.

-- An appointment “With Training” will be required for employees to complete the SIDA training (Red and Gray badge applicants will not typically have a training requirement).
+- A badging “Training Flex Appointment” will be required for employees to complete the SIDA training (Red and Gray badge employees will not require any training).

-- If DR is requested, the employee must present a valid Driver’s License and complete the DR training before the appointment.
-(Driver’s License cannot expire <30 days from appointment)
+- If Driver Training (DR) is requested, the employee must present a valid Driver’s License and complete the DR training before the appointment.
+(Driver’s License cannot expire <30 days from appointment).

-- NMA/DR Training must be completed within 60-days of badge issuance when applicable
+- Non-Movement Area/Driver training (NMA/DR) must be completed within 60 days of badge issuance when applicable.

-- Applicants must meet ID requirement, have their expiring badge, and any other documentation needed for endorsements (Customs Seals).
+- Employees must meet identification requirements, have their current badge, and any other documentation needed for endorsements, such as a Customs Seal.

-- If DR endorsement is requested, DR Training must be completed within 60-days of expiration.
+- If the Driver Training (DR) endorsement is requested, Driver Training (DR) needs to be completed within 60 days prior to expiration.

-- AS must request the badge for the same company and division.
+- Authorized Signers (AS) must request the badge for the same company and division.

-- AS must complete a renewal badge application following the ID Requirements tab on our web portal.
+- Authorized Signers (AS) must complete a renewal badge application following the ID Requirements tab on our web portal.

-- The 1544s airlines must add the OCN # and the submission date to the application.
+- The 1544s airlines must add the OCN # (fingerprint number) and the submission date to the application.

-- Applicant must complete the DQs statement prior to appointment.
+- Employee must complete the Disqualifying Questionnaire (DQ) statement prior to appointment.

 Renewal will be rejected if

-- The applicant is >10 mins late for the appointment.
+- The employee is late for the appointment.

-- The applicant is missing IDs or has the wrong or illegible IDs.
+- The employee is missing IDs or has the wrong or illegible ID.

-- The applicant does not present current SIDA badge or pay a fee for lost or unaccounted for badge(s).
+- The employee does not present current Secure Identification Display Area (SIDA) badge or pay a fee for lost or unaccounted for badge(s).

 Badge Change (Quick-Change Requests)